Joiejoie1/Joiejoie1/README.md

 ## Hi there 👋
 ### I'm a Bi-Lingual (English & French) Frontend Developer, Blochchain Developer, Investor and a Realtor.
-I'm interested in development, real estate investment and building thriving online communities.
+I'm interested in development, building thriving online communities and real estate investments.
 I work on random projects in my free time, a lot involving Discord!

 <!--
 **Joiejoie1/Joiejoie1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.